 In the early 21st century, proceeds from an emerging oil industry began to fuel some economic growth.
 In 2003, an alliance consisting of Exxon Mobil, Shell, Elf, and other large international firms began developing oil fields in southern Chad.
 By 2004, the group was pumping over 200,000 barrels per day.
-While production levels have since declined, a decade of high oil prices combined with a surge in cotton prices allowed GDP per capita to reach \$1,669 in 2022.
+While production levels have since declined, a decade of high oil prices combined with a surge in cotton prices a surge in cotton prices allowed GDP per capita to reach \$1,800 in 2023.
 Even so, few Chadians have benefited from these oil profits (see p.
 13 of History and Myth).
 Instead, most remain subsistence farmers reliant on small farm plots and good rains.